 The massive Salkantay Mountain is the highest point of the Peruvian Andes Mountains.
 “Salkantay” is a Quechua word meaning “savage mountain.”
-Though somewhat lesser-known, the Salkantay Mountain trek is stunning.
+Though somewhat lesser known, the Salkantay Mountain trek is stunning.
 Travelers take a remote footpath through lush rain forests on the way to Machu Picchu.
 The Salkantay Mountain Trek is ranked by hikers and travel publications as one of the best treks in the world.

 Have a trip to Peru coming up?
 Well, it’s time to brush up on your Machu Picchu facts!

-Machu Picchu is the most well-known historic site in all of Peru—maybe even in all of South America.
+Machu Picchu is the most well-known historic site in all of Peru, maybe even in all of South America.
 It’s also on many globetrotters’ bucket list travel destinations.
 But how much do we really know about the site?
 We are here to shine some light on the mystery and intrigue surrounding Peru’s greatest archaeological treasure.

-The Best Ancascocha Trek Operator Operators in 2022
+The Best Ancascocha Trek Operator Operators in 2023 – 2024

 Packing list for Inca Trail and other 3, 4, 5, 7, 9 day treks

-During the Alternative Trek or Inca Trail Trek to Machu Picchu, your main luggage can be stored at our office in Cusco or at your Cusco hotel.
+During the Alternative Trek or Inca Trail Trek to Machu Picchu, your main luggage can be stored at your Cusco hotel.
 You will receive a small duffel bag at your briefing in which you can pack your clothes and sleeping bag for 3-4 days.
 Your team of porters or horses (depending on which trek you are on) will carry these bags together with the food and equipment for the trek.
 Please note: you will not have access to these items until the end of each day as the porters or pack horses will always be ahead of the group.
 Please plan to carry your day backpack containing your personal belongings such as your camera, water and sunscreen, etc. By Peruvian law, a duffel bag must not weigh more than 7 kilograms (15lbs).
 This limit is set to protect the health of the porters or horses.
 All bags will be weighed before being accepted.
-If you require more than 7 kilograms, it will then be your responsibility to carry the extra weight with your day pack.
-In this 7 kilos, please count 2 kilos for your sleeping bag and 1 kilo for your sleeping pad.
-This leaves you about 4 kilos for your personal gear.
+If you require more than 7 kilograms, it will then be your responsibility to carry the extra weight in your day pack.
+In this 7 kilos, please count 2 kilos (4lbs) for your sleeping bag and 1 kilo (1lb) for your sleeping pad.
+This leaves you about 4 kilos (8lbs) for your personal gear.

 Please Note: This packing list is only for overnight treks.